icottambbc/dynamo-scan-go/README.md

 NEXT:
 - build an object with data on the partition keys and a count of their different values:
+  - Extend ScanDB to return a partition key counter map
+  - Same with ParallelScanDB - but merge maps from each fullTableScan

 ## Findings